TinyBlueRobots/FsOwin/README.md

 #FsOwin

-A example an FSharp OWIN API, with self-hosting, IIS hosting, tests, and routing 'slugs':
+A example of an FSharp OWIN API, with self-hosting, IIS hosting, tests, and routing 'slugs':

 `/hello/{name}`